MicrosoftDocs/memdocs/memdocs/intune/protect/zebra-lifeguard-ota-integration.md

     If devices are later removed from an assigned group after the deployment is created, those devices may still be updated if they were already part of this deployment request sent to the LG OTA service.
 You should assume that all eligible Zebra devices that were ever added to the assigned groups are updated, even if they're removed from the group afterwards.

     **Example**
-    - You have a dynamic group, G that contains three TC57 devices A, B, and C. Every time a new TC57 device is enrolled in your tenant, it's automatically added to the dynamic group.
+    - You have a dynamic group, G, that contains three TC57 devices A, B, and C. Every time a new TC57 device is enrolled in your tenant, it's automatically added to the dynamic group.
 A, B, and C devices start off running firmware version v1.
     - On January 1, you use Intune and LG OTA to update devices in G from v1 to v2.
 All three devices are now on v2.
     - On February 1, a new TC57 device, D, is enrolled in the tenant.
 D is automatically added to the group, and now there are four devices in group G.
     - On February 15, you create a deployment that runs as soon as possible, to update devices in G from v2 to v3.
 Now, devices A, B, C, and D are all on v3.
     - On March 1, you use Intune and LG OTA to create a deployment that starts on April 1 and will update devices in G from v3 to v4.
 Intune sends this deployment to the Zebra service on March 1 after you select **Create**.
-    - On March 15, you remove devices A and B from the group G.
+    - On March 15, you remove devices A and B from group G.
     - On April 1, the deployment starts running as scheduled.
 Now, devices A, B, C, D are updated from v3 to v4.

     > [!NOTE]